72nd Field Artillery Brigade (United States): 349th Field Artillery

+72nd Field Artillery Brigade

+In 1940, the National Guard formed additional field artillery units, and activated six field artillery brigades (the 71st–76th).
+The 72nd Field Artillery Brigade was constituted in the National Guard on 18 September 1940 and allotted to Michigan.
+The Headquarters Battery was organized on 27 September 1940 and federally recognized at Lansing, while the Headquarters was organized on 18 October 1940 and federally recognized at Lansing.
+It was attached on 30 December 1940 to the Second Army, inducted into federal service on 7 April 1941, assigned to the V Corps, and moved to Fort Leonard Wood, Missouri, where it arrived on 2 June 1941.

+Assigned to the brigade were the 119th, 177th, and 182nd Field Artillery Regiments.
+The 119th Field Artillery was a 75 mm gun regiment that had been relieved from the 32nd Division (replaced by the 126th Field Artillery Regiment, which had been converted from elements of the 105th Cavalry Regiment).
+The 177th Field Artillery was a 155 mm howitzer regiment that had been converted from elements of the 106th Cavalry Regiment and the Michigan portion of the 107th Quartermaster Regiment, the latter of which was subsequently reorganized in Wisconsin by converting elements of the 105th Cavalry.
+The 182nd Field Artillery was a 155 mm howitzer regiment.

-Reactivated in 1940, the brigade was formed with a 155mm gun regiment and two 155mm howitzer regiments.
-Between June and August 1941, the brigade formed a provisional 72nd Antitank Battalion using assets from the antitank batteries and platoons of the regiments.
+Between June and August 1941, the brigade formed the provisional 72nd Antitank Battalion using assets from the antitank batteries and platoons of the regiments.
 Activated 5 August 1941, the battalion participated in the Second Army (United States) Maneuvers along with 2nd Battalion, 119th Field Artillery, as part of VII Army Corps.

 Cold War

 From 1 June 1958 until 15 May 1992, the brigade served as part of VII Corps Artillery in Germany.

 Global War on Terror

 The brigade was reactivated on 1 December 2006 by reflagging the 5th Brigade, 78th Division.
 As an AC/RC unit subordinate to First Army Division East, the brigade plans, coordinates, and enables post-mobilization, pre-deployment training in support of specified U.S. Army Reserve, Army National Guard, Navy, Air Force and Coast Guard units.
 On order, 72nd Field Artillery Brigade provides pre-mobilization training assistance within its capabilities for Army Reserve and Army National Guard units.